V-Model-Violets/OpenSpace-x-ClimateReanalyzer/CONTRIBUTING.md

 ### Atomic Commits
 Commits must be atomic.
 Here is more: [Atomic Commits](https://en.wikipedia.org/wiki/Atomic_commit).
 TLDR: "This commit does one thing and one thing only".

-## Issues

-### Closing Issues
-When closing an issue please leave a comment stating what was done.
-If no comment is left the issue will be reopened.